 Take for example the tryst between Bathsheba and Frank Troy--in Vinterberg's the meeting happens in an enchanted forest, their intimacy enhanced by the crowding, enclosing trees; in Schlesinger's they're ants crawling along the ridges of giant hills, undulating waves of rock and soil that don't seem to care if the lovers kiss or talk or are skewered.
 When Stamp charges at Christie with saber aimed half an inch to the side of her ear (funny form of flirtation but apparently works), the camera follows with reckless abandon; Stamp's Troy seems to enjoy more than enough room for his ebullient braggadocio, the hills around him having the simultaneous effect of both mocking his chivalry and rendering it larger than life.

-The best adapters of Hardy seem to understand: nature is not some gorgeous woman to be rouged and lipsticked and kissed but a force of nature to be acknowledged, feared.
+The best adapters of Hardy seem to understand: nature is not some gorgeous woman to be rouged and lipsticked and kissed but a force to be acknowledged, feared.
 The acknowledgement happens early in Michael Winterbottom's Jude (1996), the black-and-white opening shot where Jude and his father toil in an endless muddy field shot and lit to look like the far side of the moon; it happens late in Roman Polanski's Tess (1979) when hunted by police they stop to rest at Stonehenge.
-Tess (Nastassja Kinski) for all the turmoil and suffering in her life pauses to touch the pitiless stones: she senses the immeasurable reaches of time they represent, the story so much stonier and more ancient than her own.
+Tess (Nastassja Kinski) for all the turmoil and suffering in her life pauses to touch the pitiless stones: she senses the immeasurable reaches of time they represent, the story so much more ancient than her own.

 Vinterberg with his young-looking cast and not inconsiderable filmmaking skill has created a fine and lively love story, perfect for big screen and mass audiences.
 It's not quite Hardy, though--his poetry here is more prosaic, his powers of evocation greatly diminished.
 You might compare the two versions the way you'd compare their lead actors: one a lovely waif, heartrending in her vulnerability yet full of intelligence and fire; the other a full-grown woman.
 You pick the Bathsheba you prefer.